isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    dropped as sent by the same client than a packet being processed by another thread: dropped %1 %2 by thread %3 as duplicate of %4 %5 processed by %6
+    dropped as sent by the same client than a packet being processed by another thread: dropped %1 %2 by thread %3 as duplicate of %4 %5 processed by thread %6

 Logged at debug log level 15.
 Currently multi-threading processing avoids races between packets sent by